 - Signal PIN – If a user loses or switches their device, the signal PIN can assist them in recovering their profile, settings, contacts, and block list.

-- Payments – You can send and receive payments using Signal and this is also secure and users can also transfer cryptocurrencies using Signal.
-By providing this feature, the company is furthering its goal of ensuring that your data remains in your possession rather than in the company.
+- Payments – You can send and receive payments using signal and this is also secure and users can also transfer cryptocurrencies using signal.
+By providing this feature, the company is furthering its goal of ensuring that your data remains in your possession rather than in the company’s.

-Signal is a Non-profit organization and most of its money is generated from funding and donations from users or investors.
+Signal is a Non-profit organisation and most of its money is generated from fundings and donations from users or investors.
 The donations can be either through normal means or cryptocurrencies.
 This messenger app was created by the Signal Foundation, which was formerly known as the Open Whispers System, and is available for free.

 The foundation has concentrated its efforts on the development of its Messenger application and protocol, both of which bear the same name.

-The Freedom of the Press Foundation is a fiscal sponsor of the company securing a good number of investments that helped them cover their expenses while their non-profit organization application was under approval.
+The Freedom of the Press foundation is a fiscal sponsor of the company securing a good number of investments which helped them cover their expenses while their non-profit organisation application was under approval.